 Such actions can be dangerous for the person you are trying to help.
 Sometimes, these actions may mean that your loved ones can’t get treatment for their addictions.
 To prevent this, it is essential that you recognize the signs that indicate that you may be enabling an addiction.

-Substance abuse does not only affect the person that is addicted.
+Substance abuse does not only affect the person who is addicted.
 It also affects the lives of the people around the addict.
 Due to the overwhelming feelings that addiction can cause, it is not uncommon for people to start enabling their loved ones.

 Identifying the signs that you may be enabling an addiction can be challenging if you don’t know where to look.
 In fact, most indicators are so subtle that they are easy to miss.
-The truth is most people that are enabling an addict have no idea that they are doing so!
+The truth is most people who are enabling an addict have no idea that they are doing so!
 However, as addiction treatment experts, we can help you identify the signs that you may be enabling an addiction.
 In this blog, we will explore the classics signs that show you may be an enabler.
 But first, let’s take a look at the concept of enabling an addiction.

 Who Is An Enabler?